yuanqing/create-figma-plugin/docs/recipes/resizable-ui.md

 export default render(Plugin)
 ```

-See that `useWindowResize` takes two arguments:
+The hook takes two arguments:

 - The first argument is an `onWindowResize` callback that will be invoked with the updated `windowSize` in response to click-and-drag events on the bottom and right edges of the plugin window.
 Within this callback, we `emit` the **`RESIZE_WINDOW`** event, and pass along the updated `windowSize`.
 - The second argument is an optional configuration object where we can set a minimum and maximum size for the resizable plugin window.